How to Design a Billing Statement That Will Help You Retain More Patients

 Your billing statement should be easy to understand by presenting only the information that patients need to understand their responsibilities.

 You can provide a way for those who require additional details or access to historical data to get them online, e.g., by including a URL and/or QR code.
+Patients can then easily access additional information about their charges through a branded payment portal,

 If you want patients to pay the bills promptly, you need to make it easy for them.